Fishermen, trafficking on table as India, Pakistan coast guards meet today

-INDIA AND Pakistan will hold a meeting of their coast guard officials on Monday in New Delhi, sources said here on Sunday.
+India and Pakistan will hold a meeting of their coast guard officials on Monday in New Delhi, sources said here on Sunday.
 Top on the agenda will be the issue of fishermen and illegal trafficking, they said.

 This comes even as former Indian Navy officer Kulbhushan Jadhav is facing death sentence in Pakistan on charges of espionage, and that has soured relationship between the two countries.